 Alexander T. J. LENNON

-Associate Fellow, North America Program, Editor-in-chief of The Washington Quarterly
+Associate Research Fellow, North America Program

-- Democracy promotion in U.S. grand strategy
+- Democracy promotion in the Unites States grand strategy

 - Global climate change and its national security implications

 Alexander T. J. Lennon is an Associate Research Fellow of Ifri’s North America program.
 He is also the editor-in-chief of The Washington Quarterly, focusing on global strategic trends and their policy implications.
 Dr. Lennon is also a life member of the Council on Foreign Relations (CFR) and the Council for Security Cooperation in the Asia-Pacific (CSCAP).

 Alexander T. J. Lennon served at the U.S. Department of State, focusing on Middle East affairs.
 He earned his Ph.D. at the University of Maryland's School of Public Policy, his M.A. in National Security Studies at Georgetown, and an A.B. cum laude from Harvard.
 He has edited or coedited several books, including The Epicenter of Crisis: The New Middle East and Global Powers in the 21st Century: Strategies and Relations (Cambridge, MA: MIT Press, 2008).